 The ketogenic diet originally gained popularity in medicine for its uses in controlling epilepsy in children.
 Similar to the Atkins diet, this diet forces the body to burn fats rather than carbohydrates.
 It became more mainstream

-In short, a ketogenic diet is very high in fat and low in carbohydrates.
+In short, a ketogenic diet is very high in fat and low carb.
 This kick starts a process known as ketosis where your body actively burns fat.

 Why Is Traditional Peanut Butter Discouraged On Keto?